yazan6546/Tmdb-Movie-Analysis-Using-Pandas/README.md

 ## Repository Contents

-- `tmdb-movies.csv`: The raw dataset containing movie information.
+- `data/tmdb-movies.csv`: The raw dataset containing movie information.
 - `Investigate_a_Dataset.ipynb`: Jupyter Notebook containing the data analysis code and visualizations.
+- `report/Investigate_a_Dataset.html`: An html version of the original notebook.
+Included for convenience
 - `README.md`: This file, providing an overview of the project.